What is the Extrusion Process? Types & Advantages Explained

 Step 1: Die and Billet Preparation

-Before extrusion occurs, die and billet preparation is required for optimal results.
+Before extrusion occurs, die and billet preparation are required for optimal results.
 Preparation in hot extrusion includes heating the die oven between 400 and 500 degrees Celsius (approximately 750 to 930 degrees Fahrenheit) and placing the billet inside.

 In the case of another extruding process, like cold or friction extruding, this involves lubricating the extrusion ramp or metal for easier entry into the die.